 More Than 1 Million People Ordered To Evacuate As Hurricane Florence Approaches

-In Charleston, S.C., a major interstate is reversing direction for about 100 miles, sending every lane inland.
+In Charleston, S.C., a major interstate is reversing direction for about 100 miles, sending every lane inland — even earlier than originally scheduled.

 In the Outer Banks, N.C., where tourists and residents rely on a few bridges and ferries for access to the mainland, authorities are warning residents to get out immediately.
+The state's governor has taken the unprecedented step of issuing a state-level, mandatory evacuation order, instead of relying on local governments.

-And in coastal Virginia, where the sun is shining and the sky is blue, the state's emergency management website crashed as hundreds of thousands of people tried to look up the mandatory evacuation maps.
+And in coastal Virginia, where the sun is shining and the sky is blue, the state's emergency management website crashed as hundreds of thousands of people tried to look up mandatory evacuation maps.

 Wide swaths of North Carolina, South Carolina and Virginia are preparing for the arrival of Hurricane Florence — currently a Category 4 storm with 130 mph maximum sustained winds that will also bring dangerous flooding and storm surges.